wso2/ballerina-vscode/packages/ballerina-extension/e2e-test/e2e-authoring/scenarios/expression-editor-advanced/scenario.md

   renders as an inline CM widget — `span[contenteditable="false"]` containing `i.fw-bi-variable` and the name, with inline style `background: rgba(59, 130, 246, 0.15)` (blue).
 Assert the style + icon.
+- **Variable chip in prompt fields (confirmed)**: inserting a declared variable into a prompt-mode field (Role/Instructions/Query) via the helper pane's Variables section renders the exact same blue chip widget as the configurable chip — identical style and `i.fw-bi-variable` icon.
+The chip has `title="${varName}"`; Query is a Text-mode field, so the generated call wraps the reference in a string template: `check aiAgent.run(string
+  \`${varName}\`)`.
+Use a **scalar** variable (e.g. `greeting`, an `int`) — interpolating the `p` record directly into a string template does not compile.
+Typing further text right after the inserted chip is also unreliable (a subsequent keyboard append can be silently dropped) — treat the chip insertion as the query's whole value rather than fighting cursor placement around it.
+- **Node reopen click — root cause found via trace inspection**: a `click({force:true})` on a diagram node's text to reopen it intermittently did nothing, even though Playwright's own trace confirmed the click completed cleanly (no error, no timeout) with no resulting panel.
+This is the diagram library not reacting to a synthetic click event the way Playwright's `.click()`/`.click({force:true})` dispatches it — the same class of issue already solved for the diagram's add-button (see `openNodePalette`/`clickNextDiagramPlus`, which dispatch a full `pointerover → mouseover → mouseenter → pointerenter → pointerdown → mousedown → mouseup → click` sequence via `dispatchEvent`).
+Applying that same synthetic-event sequence to node-reopen clicks (`diagramClick` helper in the spec / `globalThis.diagramClick` in `prelude.js`) is the fix — not a timing/retry workaround.
+Two retry-based "fixes" were tried first and made things *worse* before this was found: a `hover()` before the click (without `force: true`, hover itself can get blocked by an intercepting overlay and time out), and retrying the click as soon as the target wasn't visible yet (a second click while the first was still slowly succeeding could toggle an already-open panel back closed).
 - **Unchecking an optional field (confirmed)**: in the `parameter-branch` tree, a required field's checkbox is `disabled` (e.g. `name`); an optional field's checkbox (e.g. `age`, listed under "Optional fields") is enabled.